 Incorporation has traditionally been a piecemeal effort requiring a number of different forms and actions.
 Thankfully, Capbase simplifies the entire process of incorporation, obtaining an EIN, and setting up early corporate documents and structure, making the process of legally incorporating your company easier than ever.

 - Incorporating allows you to use equity as a financing tool.
+Most startups incorporate in Delaware since this is the preferred business structure by startup investors and Delaware corporate law is widely understood.

 - If you can afford to and have a real product, it makes sense to incorporate sooner rather than later.
+Having a separate legal entity is essential before you take money from customers or even store their data.